KTS-Kickside-Technical-School/bnpl-store-be/README.md

 16. User view his/her Wishlist created
 17. User Delete or remove product from wishlist
 18. User Can Add and Update Products to cart
+19. Admin create Supplier
+20. Admin view all Supplier with their information
+21. Admin view Specific Supplier Information
+22. Admin able to delete Supplier
 ## Table of completed Endpoints

 | Verb | Endpoint                              | Name                           | Status  |